henryyuhsiufeng/NotesOnOS/EXAM_1_NOTES/E1_NOTES_2.md

     - Synchronization: Using atomic operations to ensure cooperation between threads
 - Atomic Operations
     - Operations that are uninterruptible --- run to completion or not at all

+- 6 commandments
+    - Thou shalt always do things the same way
+    - Thou shalt always synchronize with locks and condition variables
+    - Thou shalt always acquire the lock at the beginning of a function and release it at the end
+    - Thou shalt always hold lock when operating on a condition variable
+    - Thou shalt always wait in a while loop
+    - (Almost) Never sleep()

+## Locks
+- Locks, Generally allows one thread to prevent another thread from doing something
+    - Lock before entering a critical section or before accessing shared data
+    - Unlock when leaving a critical section or when access to shared data is complete
+    - Wait if locked
+- Locks, more formally provide mutual exclusion to shared data with two atomic routines:
+        - Lock::acquire -> wait until lock is free, then grab it
+        - Lock::release - unlock and wak up any thread waiting in acquire
+    - Locks have two states: Busy and Free
+        - Lock is initially free
+    - Rules for using a lock:
+        - Acquire the lock before accessing shared data
+        - Release the lock after finishing with shared data
+- Key observation
+    - Why do we need mutual exclusion?
+        - scheduler (prevent context switching at bad times)
+    - On a uniprocessor, an operation is atomic if no context switch can occur in the middle fo the operation
+        - Mutual exclusion by preventing the context switch
+    - Context switches occur because of:
+        - Internal events: systems calls and exceptions
+        - External events: interrupts
+- Disabling interrupts
+    - Tells the hardware to delay handling any external events until after the thread is finished modifying the critical section
+    - In some implementations, done by setting and unseting the interrupt status bit
+    - Why do we have interrupts
+- Atomic Read-Modify-Write Instructions
+    - Atomic read-modify-write instructions atomically read a value from memory into a register and write a new value
+        - Read a memory location into a register AND
+        - Write a new value to location
+        - Test&set
+- Locks provide mutual exclusion
+    - Protext critical sections
+    - Implementing them may require a critical section
+    - But we need more
+        - What if we need to wait for another thread to take action?
+        - What if there is more than one resource available?

+## Semaphores